andrew-fowler/test-strategy/PITCHME.md

 Test Automation principles
 @snapend

-@snap[text-05]
+@snap[west text-07]
- - The information given to us by our test automation is **reliable and actionable**
+The information given to us by our test automation is **reliable and actionable**

- - Signal - *The degree to which a test output accurately informs a resulting action*
+Signal - *The degree to which a test output accurately informs a resulting action*

- - Stability > Performance > Coverage
+Stability > Performance > Coverage
 @snapend